MewoLab/AquaDX/README.md

 5. Pet your cat 🐱
 6. Link your card on the website.

+If you encounter any issue, please report in the [issue tracker](https://MewoLab/AquaDX/issues).

 > [!TIP]
 > If you don't know your card ID, there's always a button on the login screen of the game that can read a card's access code.
-> If you encounter any issue, please report in the [issue tracker](https://MewoLab/AquaDX/issues).

 ## Self Hosting (Advanced)

-> [!WARNING]
+> [!CAUTION]
 > This guide assumes you have basic programming & networking knowledge.
 > We will not be answering basic questions like how to set up port forwarding or domain records.
 > If you're new to self-hosting, please just use our public server in the Usage section above.